NIvanow/java-project-61/README.md

  <br/> -Definition of prime number (Prime game).

 To run the program on the command line, go to the directory with the program and enter the command ./gradlew run.
-(Requires Gradle version 8.5 or higher installed)
+(Requires Gradle version 8.5 or higher installed).

 Demonstration Even game